-The Bengal loris eats nectar, bird’s eggs, fruit, and insects, but is especially fond of the sap and gum that oozes from trees, often as a result of the loris biting through the bark to stimulate sap flow.
+The Bengal loris eats nectar, bird’s eggs, fruit, and insects but is especially fond of the sap and gum that oozes from trees, often due to the loris biting through the bark to stimulate sap flow.

-The tooth-comb found in the lower jaw is used both for grooming and to scrape gum off of trees.
+The tooth-comb in the lower jaw is used for grooming and scraping gum off trees.
 The Bengal slow loris is an important pollinator in its rainforest home.

-There are few mammals that produce toxins (the short-tailed shrew is one), but the Bengal slow loris, like other slow lorises, has a gland on the inside of its arm that does produce a toxin that it rubs on its face, neck, and tooth-comb.
+Few mammals produce toxins (the short-tailed shrew is one), but the Bengal slow loris, like other slow lorises, has a gland on the inside of its arm that does produce a toxin that it rubs on its face, neck and tooth-comb.

 Anatomy and Appearance

-The Bengal Slow Loris is a small, reddish-brown primate that is found in the forests of India and Nepal.
+The Bengal Slow Loris is a small, reddish-brown primate found in India and Nepal’s forests.
 These animals have a round head, large eyes, and a pointed snout.
-They weigh between 200 and 400 grams, and measure between 20 and 26 cm in length.
+They weigh between 200 and 400 grams and measure between 20 and 26 cm in length.